JCav23/Project2-MonkeyIsland/README.md

 ![MonkeyIslandLogo](assets/images/Monkey_Island_Logo.png)

-Welcome to this project which is a text based choose your own adventure game.
-Inspired by the Monkey Island Series of point and click adventure games developed by Lucasfilm Games.
-Specifically this game puts you into an adventure directly inspired by events from the first entry 'The Secret of Monkey Island'.
+Welcome to this project which is a text based choose your own adventure game.\n Inspired by the Monkey Island Series of point and click adventure games developed by Lucasfilm Games.\n Specifically this game puts you into an adventure directly inspired by events from the first entry 'The Secret of Monkey Island'.\n
-The player takes on the role of Guybrush Threepwood a young man who dreams of becoming a great pirate.
-During the adventure the player finds themselves on a ship sailing to Monkey Island and must solve puzzles to progress This project aims to mimic these events instructing the player to find the correct items to win the game.
-The items chosen are similar to those found within the original adventure as seen below in an image taken from the game.
+The player takes on the role of Guybrush Threepwood a young man who dreams of becoming a great pirate.\n During the adventure the player finds themselves on a ship sailing to Monkey Island and must solve puzzles to progress\n This project aims to mimic these events instructing the player to find the correct items to win the game.\n The items chosen are similar to those found within the original adventure as seen below in an image taken from the game.\n

 ![ItemList](assets/images/directions.png)